apache/incubator-taverna-site/content/download/code/index.md

 <div class="alert alert-warning" role="alert"><p><span class="glyphicon glyphicon-warning-sign" aria-hidden="true"></span>
   <strong>Note:</strong>
+The source code above is for Apache Taverna 3.

-The <a href="https://github.com/taverna/">source code for the Taverna 2</a> remains available separately.
-Taverna 2 is not maintained by the Apache Taverna project, which focuses on Taverna 3.
+The <a href="https://github.com/taverna/">source code for Taverna 2</a> remains available separately, but is not maintained by the Apache Taverna project.
 </div>